jrrobison1/pycpidr/README.md

 [^2]: Sirts, K., Piguet, O., & Johnson, M. (2017).
 Idea density for predicting Alzheimer's disease from transcribed speech. arXiv preprint arXiv:1706.04473.

 ## Citing
-If you use this project in your research, you may cite is as:
+If you use this project in your research, you may cite it as:

 Jason Robison.
 (2024). *pycpidr* (0.2.0) [Source code].
 GitHub. https://github.com/jrrobison1/pycpidr